kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 - Provide a mechanism to guarantee that application quorum for N members is maintained at any time.

 ## Proposal
-The machine health checker (MHC) does a best effort to keep nodes healthy in the cluster, by removing machines backing unhealthy Nodes.
+The machine health checker (MHC) is responsible for marking machines backing unhealthy Nodes with an annotation so that they can be remediated by their owning controller.

 It provides a short-circuit mechanism and limits remediation when the `maxUnhealthy` threshold is reached for a targeted group of machines.
 This is similar to what the node life cycle controller does for reducing the eviction rate as nodes become unhealthy in a given zone.
 E.g a large number of nodes in a single zone are down due to a networking issue.

-The machine health checker is an integration point between node problem detection tooling expresed as node conditions and remediation to achieve a node auto repairing feature.
+The machine health checker is an integration point between node problem detection tooling expressed as node conditions and remediation to achieve a node auto repairing feature.

 ### Unhealthy criteria:
 A machine is unhealthy when: